Skip to content

 Large Straight Trucks: Expedited Ground Freight for Critical Shipments

-Large straight trucks are the workhorses of expedited ground transportation, bridging the gap between small delivery vans and full-size semi-trailers.
-A “straight truck” (also known as a box truck) is a single-frame vehicle where the cargo box and cab are permanently attached.
-These trucks typically range from 22 to 26 feet in length and measure about 96 inches (8 feet) in width and height.
+Large straight box trucks are the workhorses of expedited ground transportation, bridging the gap between small box trucks and full-size semi-trailers.
+A straight truck — also commonly called a box truck — is a single-frame vehicle where the cargo box and cab are permanently attached.
+These trucks typically range from 22 to 26 feet in length and measure about 96 inches wide and tall, making them significantly more capable than Sprinter cargo vans while remaining more maneuverable than a 53-foot tractor-trailer.

 Request a Quote Now